MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 These settings allow, when fail over to a node in a different subnet, for quicker recovery and resolution of the cluster name with the new IP address.

-Run the following Powershell query on any one of the SQL nodes to modify its settings.
+Run the following PowerShell query on any one of the SQL nodes to modify its settings.

     Import-Module FailoverClusters
     Get-ClusterResource "Cluster Name"|Set-ClusterParameter RegisterAllProvidersIP 0